Hydromorphone: Legal status

 In the United States, the main drug control agency, the Drug Enforcement Administration, reports an increase in annual aggregate production quotas of hydromorphone from 766 kg in 1998 to 3300 kg in 2006, and an increase in prescriptions in this time of 289%, from about 470,000 to 1,830,000.
 The 2013 production quota was 5968 kg.

 Like all opioids used for analgesia, hydromorphone is potentially habit-forming and is listed in Schedule II of the United States Controlled Substances Act of 1970 as well as in similar levels under the drugs laws of practically all other countries and it is listed in the Single Convention On Narcotic Drugs.
 The DEA ACSCN for hydromorphone is 9150.

 Hydromorphone is listed under the German Betäubungsmittelgesetz as a Betäubungsmittel in the most restricted schedule for medicinal drugs; it is controlled similarly in Austria (Suchtgift) under the SMG and the Swiss BetmG.
 The Misuse of Drugs Act 1971 (United Kingdom) and comparable French, Canadian, Australian, Italian, Czech, Croatian, Slovenian, Swedish, Polish, Spanish, Greek, Russian, and other laws similarly control it, as do regulations in virtually all other countries.

 Use in executions

 In 2009, Ohio approved the use of an intramuscular injection of 500 mg of hydromorphone and a supratherapeutic dose of midazolam as a backup means of carrying out executions by lethal injection when a suitable vein cannot be found for intravenous injection.

-Hydromorphone and midazolam was injected intravenously to execute double-murderer Joseph Wood in Arizona on 24 July 2014.
-Wood was heavily sedated (surgical anesthesia) within four minutes from start, but took almost two hours to transition to stage 4 (cessation of respiration) and death.
+Veterinary use

+Hydromorphone is used as an intravenous analgesic in cats and dogs.
+Hydromorphone's potency is 5–10 times greater than morphine when given intravenously and the length of effect is dose dependent with times ranging 1–8 hours.
+Anaesthetic recovery can be prolonged from long use of hydromorphone.
+Hydromorphone is not useful compared to morphine when given subcutaenously in cats or epidurally in cats and dogs.
+Hydromorphone can provide analgesia up to 12 hours when given intravenously in horses and is also effective when given intramuscular.
+Hydromorphone has minimal adverse effects in horses when compared to other opioids such as morphine.